bootstrapworld/curriculum/lessons/function-composition/langs/en-us/slides.md

 {layout="Synthesize"}
 # Composing Multiple Ways

-There is a special function in Pyret that let's us test whether or not two images are equal.
+There is a special function in Pyret that lets us test whether or not two images are equal.

 `images-equal :: Image, Image -> Boolean`